Jetted and Turbulent Stellar Deaths: New LVK-Detectable Gravitational Wave Sources: Gravitational-wave calculation

 When a fluid particle accelerates, it induces a perturbation in the metric, which results in emission of GW radiation.
-Here, we assume the background metric to be flat since all the GW energy is essentially released far away from the BH.
-The monopole and dipole gravitational radiation are set to zero by conservation of mass and momentum, respectively.
-Thus, the lowest non-vanishing multipole of gravitational emission is the quadrupole component.
-The GW strain can be approximated by the quadrupole formula for the transverse-traceless (TT) gauge metric perturbation
+The GW strain at the observer frame calculated using the retarded Green's function\footnote{This approximation is valid in flat space-time.
+Since in the innermost $ \sim 100 r_g $ ($ r_g $ is the BH gravitational radius) there is a negligible amount of energy (the cocoon is many thousands of $ r_g $, e.g. Fig.~\ref{fig:3Dmaps}), it can be applied to the calculation of GWs from cocoons.}